 So when the Midianite merchants came by, his brothers pulled Joseph up from the cistern and sold him for twenty shekels of silver to the Ishmaelites, who took him to Egypt.

-Do you think 20 shekels of silver is a good amount for a 17 year old slave?
-Biblical historians researched what the value of silver shekels would be at that time.
-Turns out that 20 silver shekels would buy you a slave with a broken leg or a missing eye.
+Do you think 20 shekels of silver is a good amount for a 17-year-old slave?
+Biblical historians researched the value of silver shekels at that time.
+It turns out that 20 silver shekels would buy you a slave with a broken leg or a missing eye.
 It would have been the discounted price for someone that was damaged.
 So Joseph’s brothers selling him at this price added shame on top of pain.

-This is actually not the end of Joseph’s story, but instead just the beginning.
-Even though this may seem like all hope is lost for Joseph, we know that God does not waste pain.
-Like Drake says, “ I started at the bottom, now I am here!”
-Joseph started at the bottom of a well and that was really the beginning of his journey.
+This is not the end of Joseph’s story but just the beginning.
+Even though this may seem like all hope is lost for Joseph, we know God does not waste pain.
+Like Drake says, ” I started at the bottom, now I am here!”
+Joseph started at the bottom of a well, and that was really the beginning of his journey.
 He came out of that well and was sold into slavery.
-That too, is the beginning of his story.
+That, too, is the beginning of his story.

-The thing is, before you can start your journey with God, you’ve got to have a humble beginning.
+Before starting your journey with God, you’ve got to have a humble beginning.
 You have to start at the bottom, where you realize that nothing else is more important.
 You’ve got to get the perspective from your knees looking up to the light.
-One of my friends other day tried to offend me, by saying, “Your Jesus is just a crutch.”
+One of my friends the other day tried to offend me by saying, “Your Jesus is just a crutch.”
 My response was, “Bruh, Jesus is way more than a crutch.
-He’s the rock on which I stand.
+He’s the Rock on which I stand.
 He’s everything to me.
-I don’t need a crutch, I need a foundation to build my life on.”
+I don’t need a crutch; I need a foundation to build my life on.”

 Joseph’s brother saw something in Joseph that they couldn’t get over.
 Joseph had an arrogance about him that put them over the edge.
 There’s something about arrogance that’s tricky because sometimes we’re attracted to it.
-For example, if you watch UFC or boxing there is a weigh in moment that tells us a lot about how the fight is going to go.
-One fighter will come in with fancy clothes and showing off to everyone in the room.
+For example, if you watch UFC or boxing, a weigh-in moment tells us a lot about how the fight will go.
+One fighter will come in with fancy clothes and show off to everyone in the room.
 That first fighter is making eye contact with everyone.
-The second fighter comes in and doesn’t look at anyone else, but mad dogs the first fighter.
+The second fighter comes in and doesn’t look at anyone else but mad dogs, the first fighter.
 There is an awkward stare that is intense.
-There isn’t the arrogance of the first fighter, but instead a confidence that is undeniable.
-I know right there, who I’d put my money on.
+There isn’t the first fighter’s arrogance but undeniable confidence.
+I know right there who I’d put my money on.

 Arrogance is the way you see yourself.